phoenixframework/phoenix/G_channels.md

 It is worth noting that these modules are intended for Phoenix's internal use.
 Channels use them under the hood to do much of their work.
 As end users, we shouldn't have any need to use them directly in our applications.

-- Sockets

-The `Phoenix.Socket` module defines functions for authorizing and de-authorizing topics for a Channel.
-It also defines a struct with the following keys which holds state representing the socket connection.
-From the [Phoenix.Socket docs](http://hexdocs.pm/phoenix/Phoenix.Socket.html):
-  - `pid` - The Pid of the socket's transport process
-  - `topic` - The string topic, ie `"rooms:123"`
-  - `router` - The router module where this socket originated
-  - `endpoint` - The endpoint module where this socket originated
-  - `channel` - The channel module where this socket originated
-  - `authorized` - The boolean authorization status, default `false`
-  - `assigns` - The map of socket assigns, default: `%{}`
-  - `transport` - The socket's Transport, ie: `Phoenix.Transports.WebSocket`
-  - `pubsub_server` - The registered name of the socket's PubSub server

 - Messages

 The `Phoenix.Socket.Message` module defines a struct with the following keys which denotes a valid message.
 From the [Phoenix.Socket.Message docs](http://hexdocs.pm/phoenix/Phoenix.Socket.Message.html).
   - `topic` - The String topic or topic:subtopic pair namespace, ie “messages”, “messages:123”
   - `event` - The String event name, ie “join”
   - `payload` - The String JSON message payload
+  - `ref` - The unique string used for replying to incoming events

 - Topics

-Topics are currently used only as identifiers - names that the various layers use in order to make sure messages end up in the right place.
+Topics are string identifiers - names that the various layers use in order to make sure messages end up in the right place.
 As we saw above, topics can use wildcards.
 This allows for a useful "topic:subtopic" convention.
+Often, you'll compose topics using record IDs from your model layer, such as `"users:123"`.

 - Transports

 The transport layer is where the rubber meets the road.
 The `Phoenix.Channel.Transport` module handles all the message dispatching into and out of a Channel.

 - Transport Adapters